iobio/minion/readme.md

 Minion is the server side code that powers all iobio web services.
 It wraps a command line program and hooks the stdin and stdout streams to websocket streams, enabling multiple web services to be piped together.
-It also handles the URL to command conversion and error handling.
+It also handles converting the URL into a command and error handling.
 If you are wanting run a particular iobio webservice see the minion-services repo.

 ## Web Services
 iobio is made up of numerous micro web services that are each capable of supporting multiple apps.
+These web services can be mixed and matched to create a wide range of functionality.
+In this way a new web app can grab a set of relevant web services and then build a UI and visualization around them.

 #### Public Web Services
-You can develop apps against our web services but public web services can only run a set number of concurrent requests with all others landing in a queue to be processed in turn.
+You can develop apps against our public web services but due to resource constraints we can only run a set number of concurrent requests.
+Requests that can not be proccessed immediately are placed in a queue and processed in turn.
 If you need more power, you can install the web services yourself or contact us.
 All public services are located at http://services.iobio.io/

 #### Local Install
 For testing it's often easier to install minion directly and place your required services in the service directory.
 First [install minion]() then place your web service definition file in the ```minion/services/``` directory.
-A list of web service definition files can be found the [minion-services](http://github.com/minion-services) repo.
-Make sure to copy the tool you are turning into the web service into the ```minion/bin/``` directory ([see create your own web service for more details]()).
+A list of web service definition files can be found in the [minion-services](http://github.com/minion-services) repo.
+Lastly you'll need copy the tool you are turning into a web service into the ```minion/bin/``` directory or it won't run ([see create your own web service for more details]()).
 ```
 // where someService is the service definition file for a tool (e.g. samtools) you want to turn into a webservice
 cd minion/